How this site was made, who it's for, and the family behind it.

 My son was diagnosed with SETD5 Syndrome at age 11, after years of appointments, testing, and waiting.
 When the diagnosis finally came, it was a relief to finally have a name for what we'd been navigating, but SETD5 Syndrome is rare enough that there wasn't an easy, ready-made roadmap for us.

 I found myself searching on my own, reading research papers written in technical language, piecing together information from genetics journals and parent forums.
+I'm an educator and run a small nonprofit, and making sure people can find and use the resources they need is something I've always cared about.

 So I built this site to gather everything I wished I'd had, all in one place.
 The information is out there, but it's scattered.
 I wanted to bring it together somewhere accessible.